-Constructed with architectural genius using the ashlar method of placing stone on stone without mortar; even with our current technologies we have minimal understanding of how the Incas managed to move and lay stones of such size with ultimate precision.
+Constructed with architectural genius using the ashlar method of placing stone on stone without mortar; even with our current technologies ,we have minimal understanding of how the Incas managed to move and lay stones of such size with ultimate precision.
 Contemplating this architectural beauty is both humbling and mystifying.

-The Citadel nurtures the Temple of the Sun, the Astronomical Observatory and the Intihuatana structures.
+The citadel nurtures the Temple of the Sun, the Astronomical Observatory and the Intihuatana structures.
 Influenced by universal elements on a grand cosmic scale, the Incas astrological understanding of the Sun and it’s planetary influences are incomprehensible.

-Strategically placed between two mountains – Machu Picchu to the south and Huayna Picchu to the north – the city provides unrivalled plunging of valleys on both sides with guarded access points of Inti Punka (the Sun Gate) and the Inca Drawbridge.
-After Bingham’s discovery the site gained international prominence as the ‘Lost City of the Incas.’
+Strategically placed between two mountains – Machu Picchu Mountain(not to be confused with the citadel itself) to the south and Huayna Picchu to the north – the city provides unrivalled plunging of valleys on both sides with guarded access points of Inti Punku (the Sun Gate) and the Inca Draw bridge.
+After Bingham’s discovery, the site gained international prominence as the Lost City of the Incas.

 Machu Picchu Trek – Trails and Routes

-Trekking to the legendary Machu Picchu, regardless of the trek you decide, the Inca Trail or an alternate trek will reforge a negotiation of life with nature.
+The Inca Trail or an alternate trek will reforge a negotiation of life with nature.
 The combination of the wildest landscapes, the remote and prestine transverses, typical peruvian awe-inspiring mountain ranges, diverse flora and fauna, it is nature in its purest form.